 Service name: SendMessage

 Syntax: StatusType SendMessage (

-SymbolicName <message>,</message>
+MessageIdentifier <message>,</message>

 ApplicationDataRef <dataref></dataref>

 )

 Parameter (in):

-Message Symbolic name of the message.
+Message Message identifier (C identifier).

 DataRef Reference to the application's message data to be transmitted.

 Parameter (out): None.

-Description: The service SendMessage updates the message object identified by <message> with the application message referenced by the <dataref> parameter.</dataref></message>
+Description: The service SendMessage updates the message object identified by with the application message referenced by the parameter.

 External communication:

 If <message> has the Triggered Transfer Property, the update is followed by immediate transmission of the I-PDU associated with the message except when the message is packed into an I-PDU with Periodic Transmission Mode; in this case, no transmission is initiated by the call to this service.</message>

 If <message> has the Pending Transfer Property, no transmission is caused by the update.</message>

 The service SendMessage resets all flags (Notification classes 2 and 4) associated with <message>.</message>

 Internal communication:

-The message <message> is routed to the receiving part of the IL.</message>
+The message < Message> is routed to the receiving part of the IL.

 Status:

+Standard:

-Standard: • This service returns E_OK if the service operation completed successfully.
+• This service returns E_OK if the service operation completed successfully.

 Extended:

 In addition to the standard status code defined above, the following status code is supported:

 • This service returns E_COM_ID if the parameter <message> is out of range or if it refers to a message that is received or to a dynamic-length or zero-length message.</message>